The Karen Mogensen Reserve

 Ecotourism for conservation and sustainable development

 The Karen Mogensen Reserve is owned by Asepaleco (Ecological Association of Paquera, Lepanto, Cóbano) a communal non-profit association for conservation and environmental education located in Jicaral, 20 km north of Playa Naranjo.
-Asepaleco organizes tours in the Karen Mogenson Reserve and other community based ecotourism destinations such as to Isla Chira and Isla Venado, both islands in the Gulf of Nicoya.
+Before visiting the Karen Mogensen Reserve you have to contact Asepaleco.
+Notice that their office is closed on weekends.
+Besides tours in the Karen Mogenson Reserve they also offer other community based ecotourism such as tours to Isla Chira and Isla Venado, both islands in the Gulf of Nicoya.
 There you can explore the mangroves, watch artisan fishing and get an insight of the daily lifes of the local communities.